Forestry and Wood Science (Master of Science)

 Internships & excursions

-A pre-study internship is not required for admission to the program.
-However, in order to successfully complete your studies, you must complete and provide evidence of an 8-week subject-related internship (10 ECTS).
-The internship can be completed before or during your master's program and can be divided into several sections.
-Please note, however, that an internship section shorter than 4 weeks cannot be credited and that the internship should be completed by the end of the 4th semester.
-An internship report must also be prepared.
-Further details can be found on the website of the Weihenstephan Internship Office.
+A pre-study internship is not required for admission to the degree programme.
+You can complete a 6-week, subject-related internship (10 ECTS) and provide proof of this.
+The internship can be completed before or during your Master's programme.
+Please note that an internship contract must always be concluded.
+An internship report must also be prepared and submitted.
+Finally, your internship is recognised by a 30-minute oral examination.
+Further details can be found in the module handbook and on the website of the Weihenstephan Internship Office.

 More information on practical experience during studies